Six Steps workforce planning methodology

-Our Six Steps Methodology to Integrated Workforce Planning is a practical approach to planning, that ensures you have a workforce of the right size with the right skills and competences
+Our Six Steps Methodology to Integrated Workforce Planning® is the only methodology cited in the NHS Long Term Workforce Plan.
+It is a practical approach to planning that ensures you have a workforce of the right size with the right skills and competence.

-• Ensure workforce planning decisions taken are sustainable and realistic
+• assurance that workforce planning decisions taken are sustainable and realistic

-• Scalable from small ward-based plans to large organisations
+• a scalable approach, from small ward-based plans to large organisations

 The Six Steps are: